Josif Pančić

-Josif Pančić (Јосиф Панчић; born Josip Pančić; April 17, 1814 – February 25, 1888) was a Serbian botanist, physician, professor and academic born in Ugrine, near Bribir, modern-day Croatia.
+Josif Pančić (Јосиф Панчић; born Josip Pančić; April 17, 1814 – February 25, 1888) was a Serbian botanist, physician, professor and academic.
+Born in the First French Empire, in present-day Croatia, he earned his medical degree in Hungary before moving to Serbia.
 He extensively documented the flora of Serbia, and is credited with having classified many species of plants which were unknown to the botanical community at that time.
 Pančić is credited with discovering the Serbian spruce.
 He is regarded as the father of Serbian botany.

 Life

 Early life and studies

-Josif Pančić was born in Ugrine, near Bribir, in the Vinodol region (then part of the Illyrian Provinces of the First French Empire; now in Croatia).
+Josif Pančić was born in Ugrine, near Bribir, in the Vinodol region, then part of the Illyrian Provinces of the First French Empire.
 Pančić was the fourth son of Pavel Pančić and his wife Margarita.
 His paternal grandfather, who came from the area around Niš, had served in a volunteer battalion of the Austrian Imperial Army during the Austro-Turkish War.
 According to tradition, the Pančić family hailed from Herzegovina and settled in Ugrini in olden times.
-Some sources claim that Pančić was of Bunjevci origin, some describe him as of Croat origin., while some sources describe him as of Serb origin.
+Some sources claim that Pančić was of Bunjevci origin, some describe him as of Croat origin, while some sources describe him as of Serb origin.

 After finishing elementary school in Gospić, he went on to the lyceum in Rijeka, and then continued classes in the Regia Academica Scientiarum in Zagreb (1830).
 He graduated in 1842 in Budapest in medicine.
 In addition to other courses, Pančić attended botany courses, taught by the then renowned botany professor, Joseph Sadler (Sadler József).
 Later, recalling those early lectures, he wrote:

 And since the first course in botany I started to love botany and decided to become a botanist, so I started to botanize excitedly and to collect plants around Pest and Buda,...